Your Career and ... Grief?

 • Lost time

-• Moving on from someone who "got" you and supported you
+• Moving on from people who "got" you and supported you

-• Realizing that the relationship, career path, life you committed to isn't making you happy
+• Realizing that the organization, career path, or life you committed to isn't making you happy

 Whether you’re leaving something you love or hate, these are changes worthy of grief.

-Twenty years is a long time to spend not being myself and not doing the things I was meant to do.
+That is a long time to not be myself or do the things I was meant to do.

 I also had to grieve the life I’d worked so hard to create in NYC.
-Even though I was excited to move on, the city was such a part of my identity.
+The city was such a part of my identity.
 Who was I if I wasn’t a New Yorker?!

-It was only once I started treating my emotions as the goldmine of information they are that I became open to truly experiencing and listening to them—even and especially when they feel bad.
+It was only once I started treating my emotions as a goldmine of information that I became open to truly experiencing them—even and especially when they felt bad.

 Like, "Hello, Anxiety and Shame.
 What brings you in today on this fine morning?"

-It was only once I allowed myself to fully grieve that I was able to move from coping and tolerating and incremental changes to truly building the life and career I wanted.
+When I allowed myself to grieve, I was able to move from making incremental changes to truly building the life and career I wanted.

 There are 3 ways to deal with grief: